 - Write down your questions and what you want to talk about before your appointment.
 Organize your thoughts and your notes so you don’t forget anything.

 - You may wish to have your caregiver go with you to your appointments.
 Your caregiver can take notes or ask any additional questions if you happen to forget.

-- Keep in mind that while a clinical trial may be one survivor’s best option, there may not be a clinical trial option for your diagnosis.
-You should discuss ALL your treatment options with your healthcare team to create the best treatment plan for you.
+- Keep in mind that while a clinical trial may be one patient’s best option, there may not be a clinical trial option for your diagnosis.
+You should discuss all your treatment options with your healthcare team to create the best treatment plan for you.